spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 On the project level, you may decide to use your own rules or exclude some that are enabled in Spryker by default.

-To enable a new rule, check out the full list of rules at [Slevomat Coding Standard](https://github.com/slevomat/coding-standard).
+To activate a new rule, check out the full list of rules at [Slevomat Coding Standard](https://github.com/slevomat/coding-standard).

 To disable a rule, you can use configuration.
 The following example excludes a rule that makes annotation for constructor and method required: